 Tolerance, Empathy and Compassion.
 Curiosity, as defined above, contributes to tolerance and empathy of each other's perspectives.
 In fact, one could say that tolerance and empathy are curiosity in action.
 An attitude of tolerance and commitment to empathy may allow us to communicate across different points of view, value systems, cultural backgrounds, and other differences of perspective.
 Tolerance expresses a willingness to truly experience the truths of another person while holding judgment in abeyance.
 To practice tolerance requires us to avoid pretending that we know what we do not know.
 While we cannot heedlessly express tolerance for all kinds of behavior, we can practice tolerance for all kinds of feelings, thoughts, opinions, and perspectives.
 Even as we all agree upon formal codes of behavior and that certain lines are not crossed when it comes to what we actually do or say, we can and should allow others and ourselves the necessary time, space, respect, and sometimes assistance to develop compassion for multiple and complex perspectives.
-In addition, students are invited to unconscious difficulties with tolerance of others' feelings, thoughts, opinions, and perspectives.
+In addition, students are invited to continually examine how their positions of social and personal privilege may have contributed to unconscious difficulties with tolerance of others' feelings, thoughts, opinions, and perspectives.